Malakpet: History

 In 1886 The Hyderabad Race Club was shifted here from Moula Ali, as Asaf Jah VI wanted it to be closer to his palace.
 Soon, he also built the Mahbub Mansion right by the Race Course.

 Locality

 Malakpet is a traditional part of Hyderabad.
-Malakpet is bordered by Amberpet and Moosarambagh in the north, Dilsukhnagar in the east, Chaderghat in the west and Saidabad in the south.
+It is bordered by Amberpet and Moosarambagh in the north, Dilsukhnagar in the east, Chaderghat in the west and Saidabad in the south.

 Landmarks

 The major landmarks here are the popular Hyderabad Race Club, and also the historic Mahbub Mansion Market or Mahbub Gunj Market.
 The Asman Garh Palace and Monsieur Raymond's Tomb are other historical places located here.

 Apart from historical places, Malakpet also has galleria mall with nearby metro connectivity.
+It is famous for a TV tower built by Teegala Sri Ramulu.

-The Palmetum is a specialized botanical garden, featuring only different palm trees.
+The Palmetum is a specialised botanical garden, featuring only different palm trees.
 It was established in 2002 by Greater Hyderabad Municipal Corporation.

 View point apartment is also located in Malakpet.

+Malakpet IT tower

+On 2 October 2023, BRS Working President, Minister for Municipal Administration & Urban Development, Industries and IT&C K. T. Rama Rao laid the foundation stone of 30-floor Malakpet IT tower- iTek Nucleus in Moosarambagh area.
+The IT tower will span 11 acres with a built-up space of 15 lakh sqft with a cost of Rs.
+701 crores and will create 50,000 direct and indirect jobs.
+IT Tower is set to be completed in 36 months.
+The IT tower will be near to Musarambagh metro station.

 Commercial Area

 The Nalgonda "X" Roads Junction is a major commercial hub.